-The System is governed by a nine-member Board, including four members elected by the general membership (those who contribute to SERS), two members elected by the retirees and three members with investment expertise appointed by the governor, treasurer of state and the legislature.
+The System is governed by a nine-member Board, including four members elected by the general membership, two members elected by the retirees, and three members with investment expertise appointed by the governor, treasurer of state, and the legislature.
 The Board is responsible for managing the System in accordance with Chapter 3309 of the ORC, and establishing the employer and employee contribution rates (sections 3309.49 and 3309.47, respectively) in accordance with section 3309.21.